AngaIV/wazuh-firewall-response/README.md

-# Active Defense SIEM System
+# Wazuh Active Defense SIEM System
 **Automated Threat Detection and Incident Response using Wazuh and iptables**

 ---